 Then, remove the pan from the heat and serve immediately.
 Garnish with grated parmesan and enjoy!

-For more delicious Italian favorite recipes, be sure to check out Wisconsin Homemaker’s Recipe Section and this inspired dish: Authentic Bolognese with Meat Sauce.
+For more delicious Italian favorite recipes, be sure to check out Wisconsin Homemaker’s Recipe Section, as well as these inspired dishes:

 Potato Gnocchi with Meat Sauce

 - 1 bay leaf

 - 1 tsp oregano

 - 2 garlic cloves minced finely

 - 2 tbsp tomato paste

 - 1.5 lbs homemade or store-bought gnocchi like Gia Russa Gnocchi with Potato